larryhastings/correlate/README.md

 that means it would get to pick `B->X`, and the total score would be 17!
 Amazing!

 Is that better?
+Your first reaction is probably "of course!".
-In an abstract, hypothetical scenario like this, it's hard to say for sure.
+But in an abstract, hypothetical scenario like this, it's hard to say for sure.

-I doubt this is a real problem in practice.
-Handling the ambiguous scenario where items had identical scores is already "gilding the lily", considering how rare it happens with real-world data.
+Anyway I doubt this is a real problem in practice.
+Ensuring **correlate** handles the ambiguous scenario where items had identical scores is already "gilding the lily", considering how rare it happens with real-world data.
-Anyway, when would real data behave in this contrived way?
-When would `A` score so highly against `X` and `Y`, but `B` scores high against `X` but low against `Y`?
-If `B` is a good match for `X`, and `X` is a good match for `A`, and `A` is a good match for `Y`, then, by transitivity, in the real world, `B` is probably a good match for `Y`.
+And when would real data behave in this contrived way?
+Why would `A` score so highly against `X` and `Y`, but `B` scores high against `X` but low against `Y`?
+If `B` is a good match for `X`, and `X` is a good match for `A`, and `A` is a good match for `Y`, then, by transitivity, with real-world data, `B` is probably a good match for `Y`.

-So I think this scenario isn't realistic.
-And the only way to fix it is with the crushingly expensive *O*(nⁿ) algorithm.
+I think pathological scenarios where the "match boiler" will fail like this aren't realistic.
+And the only way I can think of to fix it is with the crushingly expensive *O*(nⁿ) algorithm.
 It's just not worth it.
 So, relax!
 YAGNI.